01100100/shredgang/content/pages/index.md

     type: HeroSection
     actions: []
     text: >
       Live for speed and adventure.
-Have fun exploring nature in any weather.
+Explore nature in any weather.
 Ride hard, laugh louder, and conquer both the streets and trails as one.
-      Embrace the thrill, push your limits, and let every ride become an unforgettable part of a journey.

       ***Shred Gang is a vibrant and diverse community of passionate riders in